This is a follow up story for 2Puggles. If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 2Puggles has provided an update on their business!

-Over 1 year ago, we followed up with 2Puggles to see how they've been doing since we published this article.
+Almost 2 years ago, we followed up with 2Puggles to see how they've been doing since we published this article.